FLO-2D Basic Free

 The computational timestep incrementing and decrementing scheme has been further refined.
 The minimum timestep will continue to decrement until the user stops it.
 The minimum timestep at the start of the simulation is 1 second and the maximum timestep is 30 seconds.
 These are default values and are now hardwired in the model.

-Yes, it may be necessary to revise the grid element elevation in the FPLAIN.DAT.
+Yes, it may be necessary to revise the grid element elevation in the TOPO.DAT.
 It is possible for the GDS interpolation of the grid element elevation from the DTM points to result in an inappropriate elevation.
 There are number of ways to edit floodplain elevations.
-The GDS and FLOENVIR can graphical edit grid element elevations.
-You may also edit the FPLAIN.DAT file directly using an ASCII editor.
+The GDS and QGIS PLUGIN can graphically edit grid element elevations.

 Inflow hydrographs can be assigned to any number or combination of the channel and floodplain grid elements.
 Inflow hydrographs for the channel and floodplain should not be assigned to the same grid element.